survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 },
 ```

+## Understanding Loader Behavior

+Loader behavior can be understood in greater detail by inspecting them. [loader-runner](https://www.npmjs.com/package/loader-runner) allows you to run them in isolation without webpack.
+Webpack uses this package internally and *Extending with Loaders* chapter covers it in detail.

+[inspect-loader](https://www.npmjs.com/package/inspect-loader) allows you to inspect what's being passed between loaders.
+Instead of having to insert `console.log`s within *node_modules*, you can attach this loader to your configuration and inspect the flow there.

 ## Conclusion

 Webpack provides multiple ways to set up loaders, but sticking with `use` is enough in webpack 2.
 You should be careful, especially with loader ordering, as this is a common source of problems.